So, we get asked pretty frequently, you know, what’s the difference between normal wear and tear and what’s a resident charge.

 This bar right here is pretty dirty.
 The fridge had something spilled on it and then, you know, more stuff in the pantry and then just needed to paint.

 I think this was the pantry door.
 So, needed to paint that.
-So, all of this stuff is a tenant charge.
+So, all of this stuff is a resident charge.

 So, you can see right here, the carpets obviously weren’t cleaned because, you know, there was a bed or something right here.